klux21/callback_printf/README.txt

 Why GPLv3?
 Well it took a lot of time to implement that but of course I have to pay my rent as well.
-Feel free to ask for a close source license for you very private projects your company.
+Feel free to ask for a close source license for your private projects or your company.

-I think 100,- Euros for companies who have up to 10 people, 500,- Euros for companies who has up to 1000 people and 2000,- for all the really big once are a really fair price for an unlimited usage of this in all of their closed sourced source projects and for getting rid of the common problems with printf.
-And it's open source you are able to check whether the code and whether it sweets your requirements.
+I think 100,- Euros for companies who have up to 10 people, 500,- Euros for companies who has up to 1000 people and 2000,- for all the really big once are a really fair price for an unlimited usage of this in all of their closed sourced source projects and for getting rid of the common problems with sprintf.
+It's open source - feel free to check whether you like the implementation and whether the bunch of features is matching your requirements.

 Kind regards,